YonekuraLab/yoneoLocr/README.md

 ```
 7. Make shortcuts of yoneoLocrHole.bat, yoneoLocrXtal.bat, yoneoLocrDiff.bat, and yoneoLocrLowmagXtal.bat on the desktop.
 8. Launch yoneoLocrWatch.py from the shortcuts.
-### Notes
-* The github site includes weights for only "hole" and "lowmagxtal" due to file size limit.
-Other weights are downloadable from our web site.
 ### Command line options
-&nbsp;&nbsp;&nbsp;Select running mode.<BR>
+* Select running mode.
  ```
 --object hole / xtal / diff / lowmagxtal
 ```
-&nbsp;&nbsp;&nbsp;A confidence threshold for object selection in hole and lowmagxtal modes.
-Default 0.4.<BR>
+* A confidence threshold for object selection in hole and lowmagxtal modes.
+Default 0.4.
 ```
 --conf-sel 0.4
 ```
-&nbsp;&nbsp;&nbsp;Delete output file showing objects enclosed with boxes.
-Default: no.<BR>
+* Delete output file showing objects enclosed with boxes.
+Default: no.
 ```
 --delout yes / no
 ```
-&nbsp;&nbsp;&nbsp;Include ice crystals for positioning in xtal mode.
-Default: no.<BR>
+* Include ice crystals for positioning in xtal mode.
+Default: no.
 ```
 --ice yes / no
 ```
-* Other options in the original script detect.py in YOLOv5 are also available.
+* Other options in the original script detect.py in YOLOv5 are also available.### Notes
+* The github site includes weights for only "hole" and "lowmagxtal" due to file size limit.
+Other weights are downloadable from our web site.